nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### HHS AHRQ Data Management Policy
 In further support of requirements in the the Public Access Policy, the Agency for Healthcare Research and Quality created a [Data Management Plan Policy](https://grants.nih.gov/grants/guide/notice-files/NOT-HS-20-011.html).
 This policy requires for applicants for AHRQ grants to include data management plans for "managing, storing and disseminating the primary data, samples, physical collections and other supporting materials created or gathered in the course of research funded by AHRQ."

+### NIH Policy for Data Management and Sharing
+NIH issues its [Policy for Data Management and Sharing](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-013.html), which requires submission of a data management and sharing plan for all NIH-funded research and compliance with the approved plan.
+The plan will go into effect January 25, 2023.

 ### US Government ORCID Consortium
 DOE OSTI launched the [US Government ORCID Consortium](https://www.osti.gov/orcid-consortium/) in 2020 to bring together US government and DOE-affiliated organizations looking to use, adopt, and integrate with ORCID.
 The consortium is a mechanism for organizations to become ORCID members.
 DOE OSTI leads the consortium and provides administrative and technical support, as well as a community of practice.
 The consortium was developed to provide a community around sharing best practices, facilitating ORCID integrations, and helping with challenges, while decreasing costs.

+### NIH Preprint Pilot
+NIH launches its [Preprint Pilot](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/) to test the feasibility of providing access to pre-prints reporting on NIH-funded research on COVID-19 through PubMed Central and Pubmed.
+The pilot aims to explore approaches to increasing the discoverability of early NIH research results posted to [eligible preprint servers](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/#eligible).

 ## 2021